JamesCoding888/JavaOCP20221017/README.md

 > AccountSystem.java
 - Description:   The naming of Class names and Method names

+> MentalMappingDemo.java
+- Description:   Readers shouldn’t have to mentally translate your names into other names they already know.
+This problem generally arises from a choice to use neither problem domain terms nor solution domain terms.

 # <a href="">Chapter 3: Functions</a>

 # <a href="">Chapter 4: Comments</a>